jktorrey/Fire_and_Dice/README.md

 >You rolled [2, 17, 4, 14] and your total is 37.

-Users must enter a value in a format of #D#, ##d##, or a combination of the two.
+Users must enter a value in a format of #D#, ##d##, or a combination of the two with positive integers.
 Any other entered value will result in a "Please try again" message.